 3. Determining the Frequency of the RAM Supported

-The final critical RAM characteristic that you can determine from the motherboard is the clock speed that it can support.
+The final critical RAM characteristic you can determine from the motherboard is the clock speed it can support.

-Each generation of DDR RAM has a varying range of frequency the modules can operate at.
-While a DDR4 RAM has a higher frequency generally than a DDR3 RAM, even DDR 4 RAMs come in different speeds within the generation.
+Each generation of DDR RAM has varying frequencies at which the modules can operate.
+While DDR4 RAM has a higher frequency generally than DDR3 RAM, even DDR4 RAMs come at different speeds within the generation.

-The higher the frequency, the better is the performance.
-However, at the same time, the higher the frequency the more expensive is the RAM stick.
+The higher the frequency, the better the performance.
+However, at the same time, the higher the frequency, the more expensive the RAM stick.

-For instance, DDR4 RAM can have a frequency ranging from 2133MHz all the way to a whopping 5333 MHz (over clocked).
+For instance, DDR4 RAM can have a frequency ranging from 2133MHz to a whopping 5333 MHz (overclocked).

-Enthusiasts, gamers and high performance users often opt for the high frequency RAM.
+Enthusiasts, gamers, and high-performance users often opt for high-frequency RAM.
 However, RAM overclocking and extraordinary RAM frequencies are only supported by certain motherboards.

-In contrast to this, an Intel Z590 motherboard can support DDR4 RAM sticks with frequencies all the way to 5333 MHz.
+In contrast, an Intel Z590 motherboard can support DDR4 RAM sticks with frequencies of 5333 MHz.

 RAM Frequencies are Backward Compatible

-If you install a 3000 MHz DDR4 RAM on a motherboard which is designed to support a max frequency of 2666 MHz (DDR4), then it WILL work but at the slower speed of the two.
+If you install 3000 MHz DDR4 RAM on a motherboard designed to support a max frequency of 2666 MHz (DDR4), it WILL work but at the slower speed of the two.

 Also Read: Where is Motherboard in Device Manager?